 In this paper, we attempt to tackle these problems by revisiting the fundamental problem of approximating the spectral graph convolutions with Chebyshev polynomials.
 First of all, according to the theory of the Chebyshev approximation, we observe that the coefficients of the Chebyshev expansion for an \textbf{analytic function} need to satisfy an inevitable convergence.
 Consequently, we prove that ChebNet's inferior performance is primarily due to illegal coefficients learnt by ChebNet approximating analytic filter functions, which leads to over-fitting.
-Furthermore, we propose ChebNetII, a new GNN model based on \textbf{Chebyshev interpolation}, which enhances the original Chebyshev polynomial approximation while reducing the Runge phenomena~\cite{epperson1987runge}.
-Our ChebNetII model can easily cope with various constraints on the learned filter via simple reparameterization, such as the non-negativity constraints proposed in~\cite{bernnet}.
-Finally, we conduct an extensive experimental study to demonstrate that ChebNetII can learn arbitrary graph spectrum filters and achieve superior performance in both full- and semi-supervised node classification tasks and scale to the billion graph ogbn-papers100M .
+Furthermore, we propose ChebNetII, a new GNN model based on \textbf{Chebyshev interpolation}, which enhances the original Chebyshev polynomial approximation while reducing the Runge phenomenon~\cite{epperson1987runge}.
+Our ChebNetII model has robust scalability and can easily cope with various constraints on the learned filters via simple reparameterization, such as the non-negativity constraints proposed in~\cite{bernnet}.
+Finally, we conduct an extensive experimental study to demonstrate that ChebNetII can achieve superior performance in both full- and semi-supervised node classification tasks and scale to the billion graph ogbn-papers100M .